Autism in Women and Adults: The Invisible Diagnosis

 The Impacts of Unrecognized Autism

 Undiagnosed autism in women does not remain without consequences.
-Years of adaptation take their toll -- both psychologically and physically.
+Years of adaptation take their toll, both psychologically and physically.

 Possible Consequences of Unrecognized Autism in Women